codedthemes/datta-able-free-react-admin-template/README.md

 ## Author

-Datta Able is managed by team [CodedThemes](https://codedthemes.com).
+Datta Able is managed by the team [CodedThemes](https://codedthemes.com).

 ## Issues

-Please generate a [GitHub issue](https://github.com/codedthemes/datta-able-free-react-admin-template/issues) if you found a bug in any version.
-We are try our best to resolve the issue.
+If you found a bug in any version, please generate a [GitHub issue](https://github.com/codedthemes/datta-able-free-react-admin-template/issues).
+We are trying our best to resolve the issue.

 ## License